RoStrap/rostrap.github.io/docs/Libraries/Events/Signal.md

 # Signal

 !!! summary
-	A class to create API-compatible Roblox Events
+	A class for creating API-compatible Roblox Events

 	This new version originally designed by Anaminus addresses two flaws in previous implementations: